Diseases and pests identification

 Research effort behind this feature

-Section titled “Research effort behind this feature”This new disease and pest identification feature is the result of ongoing research on plant health diagnostics using computer vision and deep learning techniques.
-It builds on recent advances in image-based plant pathology and benefits from expert-created datasets to train and evaluate our models.
+Section titled “Research effort behind this feature”This new disease and pest identification feature is the result of ongoing research on phytosanitary diagnostics using computer vision and deep learning techniques.
+It builds on recent advances in image-based plant pathology and benefits from datasets created by experts to train and evaluate our models.

 This collaboration between science and citizen observation is at the heart of Pl@ntNet’s mission: transforming collective intelligence into actionable tools for biodiversity and plant health monitoring.

-We especially thank the participation of EPPO, INRAE, Cirad, and IRD.
+We would like to especially thank the participation of EPPO, INRAE, Cirad, and IRD.